barryclark/jekyll-now/_jekyll4fun/5_custom_collections.md

 notes your going to capture at Connect Tech.
 Then we will build an index page that lists all your notes for easy reference.

+Goal:  Rather than flood your new blog site with individual entries for all the talks you attend at Connect.tech.
+Use a collection to hold individual entries and provide your readers with a succinct listing of events you attended.

 Features of Jekyll Covered:

 * How to define a collection